-When did you seriously take the time to thoroughly rummage through your makeup bag?
+When have you taken the time to thoroughly rummage through your makeup bag?
 Has it been a while since you took a deep look as to what colours you still have hanging around that you hardly wear?

 Now is the time to throw out the old and replenish with what's new.
 I'm talking about any cosmetics that you have laying around that is far beyond it's expiry date...yup, you should get rid of it.

 You may be wondering...what's the harm anyway?
-Not only is expired makeup gross, it can cause skin irritation, start to harbor bacteria and eventually cause un-wanted infections.
+Not only is expired makeup non-hygenic, it can cause skin irritation, start to harbor bacteria and eventually cause un-wanted infections.

 Expiration date is the date after which your cosmetic product will be expired and should not be used anymore.
 Usually this date must be specified only for the cosmetics which shelf life period is 30 months or less.
 If this date is present, it should be printed directly on the product package in the form month/year or day/month/year [Source: checkcosmetic.net]

 For example, when you see an image like this: